The Pros and Cons of Invoice Factoring

 The Pros of Invoice Factoring

-The greatest benefit of invoice factoring is that you can receive the money owed to your business without having to wait for customers to pay you back.
+What is the greatest benefit of invoice factoring?
+You can receive the money owed to your business without having to wait for customers to pay you back.

 – Quick cash: invoice factoring is a great way to get immediate working capital to help cover liquidity gaps caused by outstanding invoices.